asyncapi/website/pages/docs/tutorials/kafka/index.md

 ## Next steps

-Now that you know how to write an AsyncAPI document, proceed to learn how to validate your message in Kafka using AsyncAPI.
+Now that you know how to write an AsyncAPI document for Kafka messages using the default schema, let's proceed to learn how to compose an AsyncAPI document using Avro Schema instead.